donalffons/opencascade.js/README.md

 1. Get Emscripten from http://emscripten.org and set it up.
 See http://kripken.github.io/emscripten-site/docs/getting_started/

-2. Run the build script,
-`python2 make.py` for the JavaScript version and `python2 make.py wasm` for the WebAssembly version. ri tten to the `dist` folder.
+2. Run the build script, `python2 make.py` for the JavaScript version and `python2 make.py wasm` for the WebAssembly version.
+Build results are written to the `dist` folder.

 # Exposing additional OpenCascade API parts